Here are five ways to round numbers in R:

-Rounding is a process of approximating a number to a shorter, simpler, and more interpretable value while retaining its closeness to the original value.
-For example, if you are working in the finance division, you often publish a research report on the economy, where numbers in reports often round to 2 decimal points.
+Rounding is a process of approximating a number to a shorter, more straightforward, and interpretable value while retaining its closeness to the original value.

 Here are some basic different types of rounding we use in our day-to-day life: